ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Unfortunately, existing spreadsheet systems do not handle this well;
 inserting, deleting, or hiding a row in one table affects every table that overlaps that row in the spreadsheet.
-Note that arranging the tables vertically does not help since now the problem becomes inserting, deleting, and hiding columns.
+Note that arranging the tables vertically does not help since the problem becomes inserting, deleting, and hiding columns.
-(We could arrange the tables in a diagonal, but this makes it difficult to make visual comparisons between tables.)
+We could arrange the tables in a diagonal, but this makes it difficult to make visual comparisons between tables.

 3. Features
 -----------